-- Fricken Boromir!
+Fricken Boromir!
 Yep he is a kick ass fighter, and is a leave pass to roam at will across Gondor and Rohan, but he is a total liability as far as the temptation of the Ring goes.
 Admittedly this is not fully apparent in Rivendell, but mayhap the Wise could see this end at least…?
-Elrond is wise and far seeing, Gandalf is teh bomb and actually hangs out with Boromir for weeks on end.
+Elrond is wise and far seeing, and Gandalf actually hangs out with Boromir for weeks on end.
 Galadriel reads his mind for fucks sake – and he tries to take the ring only a short while later!
 Sorry but no – you ain’t coming bro.

 Aragorn: Yep, apart from Gandalf, and maybe Frodo (with his awesome Ring resistance), then Aragorn is the standout legend in this troupe.
 BUT he is the heir of Gondor.
 And the tardy 87-year-old hasn’t got around to breeding.
 The lineage ends with him!
 Sure this “destroy the Ring” lark is an all-or-nothing gamble on getting the Ring into the volcano or lose Middle Earth, but are you seriously going to send the sole descendant of the line of Elendil on this ultra-risky trip into the heart of Mordor?
 Not all the way that’s for sure – Strider bails out as they approach Gondor.

 And don’t get me started on the time Elrond takes choosing the Fellowship and then waiting for the scouts and messengers to return!
 Winter is coming people!!
 Send out the fellowship ASAP!!
-Yes, yes, this waiting was sort of wise but still – c’mon, a sense of urgency please!
+Yes, yes, this waiting for scouts to return was sort of wise but still – c’mon, a sense of urgency please!
 And the total lack of operational secrecy?
 How many peeps know the ring is to be destroyed?
 Too many!
 And what about the shoddy preparations?
 Only one bottle of Miruvor, seriously!
 No rope – WTF!
 Magic weapons?
 Elven cloaks?
 C’mon – whaddaya saving your cool enchanted shit for Elrond?
 You got anything else going on?
 A bigger emergency?
 Hmmm?